Showing posts with label dad. Show all posts

 Aunt Betty lived in an apartment on the fourth floor, there were no elevators, we had to walk up and down four flights of stairs.

-I can still hear the laughter of my cousin's friends Iggy, and Freddy as we played tag.
+I can still hear the laughter of my cousin's friends, Iggy and Freddy, as we played tag.

-I had a kind of crush on Iggy.
+I had a crush on Iggy.

-My dad is an adventurous person, he never plans anything.
+My dad is an adventurous person; he never plans anything.

 I am waiting for my next adventure.